liangrj2014/ISPD24_contest/index.md

 We expect teams to package their global routers into Docker images.
 And we will pull and execute these images on a NVIDIA platform equiped with 4 NVIDIA A100 GPUs.

 ### Anouncement
+- We've identified some bugs in our evaluation script (thanks to the participants for bringing them to our attention!).
+An updated version will be released shortly, addressing these bugs and significantly improving runtime speed.
+Stay tuned for the latest updates!
 - We've released example global routing solutions on Oct 28, 2023.
 - We've released the evaluation scripts on Oct 28, 2023.
 - To simplify the entry process for the competition, we've extracted routing resource information and netlist data from LEF and DEF files and stored them in simplified formats.
 As a result, participants can tackle the contest challenge as a mathematic optimization problem within the GCell grid graph. - Oct 28, 2023.